You made a sale! You print the mailing label, send off the package, and your customer is happy.

 We spoke with Laura Moss, co-founder of Adventure Cats, to understand the impact delivery exceptions have on small businesses.
 Adventure Cats is a feline-centric lifestyle brand and ecommerce store that’s no stranger to delivery exceptions.
 “We definitely get customers who get really upset about it,” says Moss.

-Like many ecommerce businesses, Adventure Cats has faced an unprecedented number of delivery issues over the last few months due to the effects of COVID and recent changes to the United States Postal Service.
+Like many ecommerce businesses, Adventure Cats faced an unprecedented number of delivery issues in 2020 due to the effects of COVID and changes to the United States Postal Service.

 Delivery exceptions put customer relationships at risk

-When a customer buys your product, they’re doing business with you—not FedEx or the courier you’ll eventually use to ship their item.
-So, even if FedEx loses your package, you’re still responsible as far as your customer is concerned.
+When online shoppers buy your product, they’re doing business with you—not FedEx or the courier you’ll eventually use to ship their item.
+So, even if DHL loses your package, you’re still responsible as far as your customer is concerned.